How to Prepare for a Singing Audition

 Once you are ready to audition, the judges have probably already seen countless performers, so you need to do something to wake them up.

 The easiest thing to do is smile and make eye contact with each judge.
-Utilize your space and let yourself feel the music.
+Utilize your space and let yourself feel the music while performing your audition piece.

 The best type of singing is passionate singing.
-If you care about what you're singing and want to convey that to the judge, passion is the way to go.
+If you care about what you're singing and want to make a lasting impression, passion is the way to go.

 A simple way to do this is to think about the lyrics and what emotion the songwriter intended to elicit.